Zero-dimensional models for gravitational and scalar QED decoherence: 0d toy models

 and

-Both model Lagrangians describe an oscillator system with mass $M$ and bare frequency $\Omega$ that is coupled to a bath of independent oscillators with masses $m_i$ and frequencies $\omega_i$.
+Both model Lagrangians describe an oscillator system with mass $M$ and bare frequency $\Omega$ that is coupled to a bath of independent oscillators with assumed identical masses $m$ and frequencies $\omega_i$.
 The two models differ in their system-bath couplings; in particular, the system oscillator couples via its energy to the bath oscillator coordinates in Lagrangian $L_{\mathrm{grav}}$, a 0d analogue of the $T^{\mu\nu}h_{\mu\nu}$ coupling term in Eq. (\ref{inteq}).
 On the other hand, the interaction term in Lagrangian $L_{\mathrm{qed}}$ is obtained via a 0d analogue of the gauge principle of minimal coupling: $\partial_{\mu}\rightarrow \partial_{\mu}-i e A_{\mu}$.
-Note that the coupling strength parameters $\lambda$ in Eqs. (\ref{0dgraveq}) and (\ref{0dqedeq}) have different dimensions.
+Expanding out the kinetic energy part of Lagrangian (\ref{0dqedeq}) gives both cubic and quartic interaction terms, which are respectively linear and quadratic in the bath coordinates [c.f.
+Eq. (\ref{scalar QED L})]; the full, scalar QED Lagrangian (\ref{qedlageq}) possesses analogous nonlinear terms.
+Note that the coupling strength parameters $\lambda_i$ in Eqs. (\ref{0dgraveq}) and (\ref{0dqedeq}) have different dimensions.

-Lagrangian (\ref{0dgraveq}) yields the standard Hamiltonian of an optomechanical system under the conditions of weak system-bath coupling, where a single optical mode furnishes the system oscillator degree of freedom, while the bath comprises a very large number of mechanical degrees of freedom.
+While Lagrangian (\ref{0dgraveq}) is obtained by truncating the spatial dimension from three down to zero for the quantum field theory description of the graviton-matter interaction, and we hence adopt Lagrangian (\ref{0dgraveq}) as our 0d gravitional decoherence model in this work, we note in passing that the Lagrangian also yields the standard Hamiltonian of an optomechanical system under the conditions of weak system-bath coupling, where a single optical mode furnishes the system oscillator degree of freedom, while the bath comprises a very large number of mechanical degrees of freedom.
 This is in contrast to usually-considered optomechanical systems \cite{aspelmeyer2014}, where only one or a few mechanical degrees of freedom are considered.
-In the present case, Lagrangian (\ref{0dgraveq}) might describe the dynamics of an optical mode of a cavity embedded within a large elastic crystal, or alternatively a microwave cavity mode capacitively coupled to an elastic membrane with large transverse extent.
+With our focus being on the in-principle operational approach to gravitational and scalar QED decoherence in this work, we shall neglect other possible decoherence mechanisms for both 0D models.
+The optomechanical interpretation and experimental realizations of Eq.~(\ref{0dgraveq}) are explored in a separate companion work \cite{xu2021}.
 As we shall see later in Sec. \ref{gravsec}, when placed in an initial superposition of coherent states, such a system mode undergoes dephasing without damping--the latter behavior a consequence of the fact that the interaction Hamiltonian commutes with the system Hamiltonian.
 The resulting, effective system dynamics coincides with that of the so-called `phase damped' oscillator \cite{gardiner2004}.